 And they fixed the doors, they being the Port Authority.
 They locked the emergency exit doors so you couldn't get in from the outside.
 They did things correctly, what they were supposed to do.
 Lights were out?
 They fixed the lighting.
 You know you had (Commissioner Bill) Bratton that came along in Transit, and eventually the Port Authority got on board and established their own rules and regulations.
-So in '91 they designated certain areas that only ticketed passenger could be.
+So in '91 they designated certain areas that only ticketed passengers could be.
 Basically the do's and don'ts of what you can do inside the bus terminal.
 You can't sit here.
 You can't do this.
 You can't do that.
 Only ticketed passengers are allowed beyond this point.
 So once they had those regulations in place, now we had something that the officers can use as a tool to basically remove these people, because now they're trespassing.

 But it wasn't like everybody was getting arrested.
 There were services that were in place at that time, and that's part of the reason why it made it.
 Part of this Operation Alternative is that they would try to get them jobs and clean beds and a place to stay.
 Two of these guys were probably the first two guys that were hired to clean up 42nd Street.
 I think those first two guys eventually they became supervisors.
 They worked literally from the bottom up.
 These people started growing.

 As a result of Operation Alternative, you got rid of the homeless people who are committing the crimes.
 You go into the broken windows theory.
 If there's one window broken and it goes unrepaired, soon you have all of the windows broken.
 It all worked together.
 First the subway with the graffiti and then with the turnstile jumping, and then the Port Authority.
 They all put it together.
-And the city also got on board when then they started cleaning up 42nd Street and Times Square.
+And the city also got on board when they started cleaning up 42nd Street and Times Square.
 Because that's really what we're talking about.

 Gretchen Dykstra, Times Square Business Improvement District: I was the founding president and CEO of the Times Square Business Improvement District, now known as the Times Square Alliance.
-Arthur Sulzberger Junior from the New York Times was behind the establishment of the BID.
+Arthur Sulzberger Jr. from the New York Times was behind the establishment of the BID.
 Arthur had realized that the Times had an issue because people were turning down jobs at the New York Times because they did not want to work in Times Square.
 He had a problem.
 The state law that allows BIDs says that to establish one you must have more than 50 percent of the property owners approving the BID.
 It puts a tax on property owners, and therefore can put a lien on their property if they don't pay it.
 Arthur thought 50 percent was too low of a bar.
 So he and his other Times Square colleagues worked until I think we had more than 95 percent approval from the property owners.
 He had lots of support from the theater owners and the hotels and the restaurants.

 Times Square was filthy and rundown.
 It was grungy, not scary, just unpleasant.
 I remember 8th Avenue being rough around the edges and a little intimidating.
 But the heart of Times Square?
 I was struck by how empty it was.
 Now even when I say it was empty, the number of people going through Times Square was in the tens of thousands.
 The tourists were still coming in to see the signs, but they were nervous when they came.
 Once you left the heart of Times Square, the "bow tie," those streets were really dark if there wasn't a theater there.
 We were opposed to floating bonds because it comes out of the city's full bonding authority, but we took some of our dollars and installed new lighting on all the side streets.